SolderedElectronics/Soldered-SGP30-Arduino-Library/README.md

 - ***other*** - *keywords* file highlights function words in your IDE, *library.properties* enables implementation with Arduino Library Manager.

 ### Hardware design
-You can find hardware design for this board in NAZIV PROIZVODA hardware repository
+You can find hardware design for this board in SGP30-2.5K air quality sensor hardware repository

 ### Documentation

-Access Arduino library documentation [here](https://e-radionicacom.github.io/Soldered-SGP30-Arduino-Library/).
+Access Arduino library documentation [here](https://solderedelectronics.github.io/Soldered-SGP30-Arduino-Library/).

 - Tutorial for using the SGP30-2.5K board
 - Installing an Arduino library